LauraJones929/portfolio-p2/README.md

     - Providing best practise advice from a professional point of view.
 - Slack Community Members
     - For offering their time and responding in times of need.
+    - For sharing their knowledge with the community.

 # Personal Development
 I found learning JavaScript code quite challenging at times.
 When I was going over the lessons from Code Institute I was understanding the content and how the code works, however when it came to putting JavaScript code together for this project, I found it quite difficult.